 Another family’s story

 Like Leo, Timber is a fan of the Walkin’ Pets dog wheelchair ski attachment too.
-The German shepherd was born with Cerebellar Hypoplasia, a neurologic condition that effects balance and coordination.
+The German shepherd was born with Cerebellar Hypoplasia, a neurologic condition that affects balance and coordination.

 She was adopted by Christina Powell and her family after they learned the dog was living in deplorable conditions.
 Christina, who is a physiotherapist in Calgary realized immediately that Timber would need help with her quad cart during the winter.